ntnhut/LeetSolve/docs/source/String/08_STR_3_Longest_Substring_Without_Repeating_Characters.md

 5. After the loop completes, `maxLen` contains the length of the longest substring without repeating characters in the input string `s`.
 It is then returned as the result.

+### Complexity
-In summary, this solution efficiently finds the length of the longest substring without repeating characters by using a sliding window approach and an unordered map to track character positions.
+This solution efficiently finds the length of the longest substring without repeating characters by using a sliding window approach and an unordered map to track character positions.
 It iterates through the string, updates the window, and calculates the maximum length as it goes.

-### Complexity
 * Runtime: `O(N)`, where `N = s.length`.
 * Extra space: `O(N)`.